SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 3. Guided Tour

 The combined Muir Woods National Monument and Sausalito Tour is a popular option.
-This one offers a shuttle service up to Muir Woods first, where you will spend about 90 minutes on your own exploring this national monument.
+This one offers a shuttle service up to Muir Woods first, where you will spend about 90 minutes on your own taking in the natural beauty of this world-famous redwood forest.

-It will then take you to Sausalito for a 15- to 20-minute tour of this seaside village.
-The one I recommend below offers you an additional 30 minutes to check it out on your own.
+Afterwards, they will take you to Sausalito, where you'll enjoy a 15- to 20-minute in-coach tour through this seaside village.
+You'll then have an additional 30 minutes to hop out and explore the town on your own.

-From there, you can either stay on the bus and return to San Francisco or stay in Sausalito and take the ferry back across the SF Bay.
-The second option allows you to spend a little time doing whatever you want to do.
+From there, you can either get back on the bus and return to San Francisco or stay in Sausalito and take the ferry back across the SF Bay.
+The second option allows you to spend a little more time doing whatever you want to do.

-This tour is a favorite of mine.
-The cool thing about this tour is that you usually stop at the northern side of the Golden Gate Bridge on your way to Muir Woods for a photo opp.
+This is a favorite of tour of mine.
+The cool thing about this tour is that you usually stop at the northern side of the Golden Gate Bridge on your way to Muir Woods for a photo op.

 >> Find out more about this guided tour